cosmicmarley17/CS-CAP-2022/weekly-updates.md

 * I also created a crafting recipe for a potion you can craft using the flower as an ingredient.
 	- Currently it has a health potion effect, but I'm going to experiment with creating my own custom potion effect that is applied when you consume the potion.
 * Spent some time working on a virtual mancala terminal game (WIP) to practice Rust coding outside of Veloren.
 [Link to my work here](https://github.com/cosmicmarley17/mancala "mancala repository on GitHub")
+	- I took inspiration from Veloren's frontend-agnostic game design in the making of my long-term plans for my project.
+	- My mancala project made me a lot more familiar with Rust's `Result` and `Option<T>` types, and working with organizing data and functionality with structs and struct methods.

 ## Week 13 - Apr 19-Apr 25 2022:
 * Searched the Veloren codebase to find where potion effects are defined, so I can add my own.